jBarichivich/jbarichivich.github.io/page_acos.md

 <img src="images/site_diagram_v2_ES.png?raw=true"/>

-> Biogeographic location and seasonal water avail- ability at the study site together with the set of top-down and bottom-up measurements.
+> Biogeographic location and seasonal water availability at the monitoring site together with the set of top-down and bottom-up measurements collected simultaneously.